 We’ve already covered the best banjo brands to look into, but what’s the real use if you’re unaware of which banjos are truly worth the money.
 Not all banjos are equal, so in this article, we’ll try to inform you of the best options on the market from low-budget choices to high-end purchases.
 There’s a lot to tackle here, so let’s jump right into it.

-These are the best banjos to buy in 2022:
+These are the best banjos to buy:

 1. Rover RB-20